Sir Michael Shaw Stewart, 5th Baronet: Early life

 He was the son of Houston Stewart-Nicholson (d.
 1812) and grandson of Sir Michael Stewart, 3rd Baronet.

 Career

-Michael Stewart Nicholson of Carnock, succeeded to the lands of Blackhall and Ardgowan on the death of his uncle Sir John Shaw Stewart, in 1812.
+Michael Stewart Nicholson of Carnock, succeeded to the lands of Blackhall and Ardgowan on the death of his uncle Sir John Shaw Stewart, 4th Baronet, in 1812.
 He was invested in these lands in 1813 and dropped the name of Nicholson and became Sir Michael Shaw Stewart of Ardgowan, 5th Baronet.